ShivamRajSharma/TensorFlow/README.md

 #
 # TensorFlow Projects

-In this repository you will find projects related to Deep Learning implemented in TensorFlow.
+In this repository you will find projects related to Computer Vision and Natural Language Processing implemented  using TensorFlow.